Beyond the Demonstorm: Books of Nether 1

 After the Moss

-In a post- environmental collapse North America of 2218, cybernetically-augmented Chamberlain Henge and his robo-hound are commissioned to covertly document the off-the-grid villagers hiding in the overgrown ruins of the old cities.
-When a local militia warlord attacks the villagers, Henge defends them, corrupting his status as a census taker, and forcing Henge to flee into the criminal underworld.
+In a post- environmental collapse North America of 2218, cybernetically-augmented Chamberlain Henge and his robo-hound are commissioned to covertly document the off-the-grid villagers hiding in the wilderness.
+When a local militia warlord attacks the villagers, Henge defends them, destroying his status as a census taker, and forcing Henge to flee into the criminal underworld.
 There, he meets a woman who farms emotions and sells them on the black market.
 Together they plot a means to escape to the growing colonies of Mars.

 This cyberpunk adventure addresses themes of ecology, social engineering, and speculates on how far the emotional manipulations of social media could be commodified.

-40K is written.
-The remainder of the story is plotted.
+60K is written.
+The remainder of the story is tightly plotted.

 'After the Moss' is part of a cohesive universe of 'Little Agony' which includes these previously published short stories:

-Since the beginning of my writing career in 2013, I've had published 3 novellas, and 24 short stories in a variety of speculative genres.
+Since the beginning of my writing career in 2013, I've had published 3 novellas, 25 short stories, and one novel in a variety of speculative genres.
 Please contact me at the email address listed below if you are a literary agent looking to represent weird and geeky, deep and creepy stories.
 I have a lot more in me.